chrisgrieser/portfolio-performance-alfred/README.md

-/Users/chrisgrieser/Google Drive/Dokumente/Portfolio/Mein Portfolio.xml# Portfolio Performance - Alfred Workflow
+# Portfolio Performance - Alfred Workflow

 Searches your watchlists in the Portfolio Performance App via Alfred.
 Select one to copy its Name, Symbol, ISIN, or WKN to the clipboard.